 Contracts, being legally binding, are critical to an organization’s performance.
 Unstructured contract management will expose your business to operational and financial risks.
 There’s a favorable opportunity for digital transformation in contract lifecycle management.
 Organizations are engaging in the same to drive their performance and achieve their goals.

 There isn’t a set framework of stages in contract management, and the lifecycle can differ according to organizational challenges and procedures.
 For effective contract management, it’s essential to understand various stages of the contract lifecycle.

-This stage requires a lot of back and forth communication between the two parties.
-Simultaneous comparison of the redlined version of the contract is essential to arrive at a mutual consensus.
+This stage requires a lot of back-and-forth communication between the two parties.
+A simultaneous comparison of the redlined version of the contract is essential to arrive at a mutual consensus.
 A contract management solution offers an in-built redlining capability and a side-by-side version comparison.
 The solution also allows tagging of the required stakeholders for review.

 A contract requires multiple approvals from different functions in the organization.
 This chain of approvals consumes a lot of time and makes the contract cycle longer.
 A sophisticated CLM solution offers dynamic approval functionality.
 Based on several criteria like dollar value, industry, and contract type, users can create parallel and series approval workflows.
 Once all the approvals are in place, contract execution can commence without any delay.

 Contract lifecycle management doesn’t conclude with contract execution.
 Post execution, it’s essential to ensure that stakeholders meet their deliverables and fulfill their obligations regarding their timelines, performance, and payments.
 Contract tracking is essential post-execution, as it increases contract compliance.
 A contract management tool offers visibility and control via features like automated alerts, milestone tracking, dynamic workflows, and analytics.